wolfgang/history-search/README.md

 Alternatively you can use ```install.sh``` which takes an optional argument to be used as the destination path (default is $HOME/bin).

 For ultimate fun, you can bind a hotkey to the command, for example with ```bind -x '"\C-h": hs'```.

+The tool was tested on macOS.
+It will probably work in Linux, and most likely not in Windows.